 Marshall Goldsmith, Frances Hesselbein, Sarah McArthur, Alan Mulally (Foreword by) Wiley; 9781119513582; October 2018

-Just under 300 pages, this hardcover handbook sheds light on the experiences, examples, inspiration, and motivation of leaders from the public, private and social sectors through personal essays.
+This handbook sheds light on the experiences, examples, inspiration, and motivation of leaders from the public, private and social sectors through personal essays.

 Readers will learn how more than 25 contributing authors tackle the universal struggle with individual purpose and meaning; how personal thought patterns contribute to real-world action; and how leaders turn challenges into opportunities.
 Learn more